Join as a Planner

 You Serve Communities.
 APA Serves You.

 APA is the essential membership association for planners.
-No other organization in the planning practice provides the quantity and quality of information, continuing education, and peers that APA does.
-Joining APA provides you with the most opportunities to elevate the practice of planning, the communities you serve, and your own career.
+No other organization associated with the planning profession provides the quantity and quality of information, continuing education, and peer relationships that APA does.
+Membership in APA provides you with the most opportunities to elevate the practice of planning, the communities you serve, and your own career.

 - Connect with specialists.
 The National Planning Conference gathers thousands of planners under one roof.
 You can build a network that stretches across the country and around the world.
-Join one or more of APA’s 21 divisions — communities of professionals who share your interests — at a discounted rate.
-Divisions contribute to APA's national policy work and offer online education and forums, publications, and specialized sessions at the annual National Planning Conference.
+Join one or more of APA's 21 divisions — communities of professionals with shared interests — at a discounted rate.
+Divisions contribute to APA's national policy work and offer online education and forums, publications, and specialized sessions at the National Planning Conference.

 - Connect locally.
 Join one of 47 chapters — the local source for networking and professional development — and connect with the area planning community through the chapter's annual conference, education and advocacy programs, and public information campaigns.

 - Get AICP certified.
 Take your planning to the next level.
 Only as an APA member can you earn certification by the American Institute of Certified Planners.
 AICP offers the only national, independent verification of planners' qualifications.